Here are some tips to plan and successfully carry out age-appropriate hikes while keeping children safe, motivated, and cheerful along the way.

 - Always carry a well stocked first aid kit.

-- Equip everyone with their own whistle, which can be heard farther away than a person’s voice, and takes less energy to use.
+- Equip everyone with their own whistle, which can be heard farther away than a person’s voice, and takes less energy to use in the event of an emergency.

 - Bring a watch to keep track of the time.